 Substantial Capacity for Expansion

 The initial capacity of BBPL is 17.5 MMcmd.
 With the installation of additional compressor stations, this capacity is expected to be expanded to [24 MM] and to [30 MMcmd] by 2007.
-As the market for natural gas in Brazil continues to show strong growth, the capacity of BBPL could be doubled to 60 MMcmd by looping the existing pipeline at an estimated cost of approximately US$1/MMbtu.
-This estimated cost would not only be lower than a greenfield project but the investment could occur in line with demand growth and in a manner that would enable gas from Northwest Argentina and Bolivia to compete with and complement domestic supplies from the Campos and Santos Basins.
+As the market for natural gas in Brazil continues to show strong growth, the capacity of BBPL could be doubled to 60 MMcmd by looping the existing pipeline..
+The cost of looping is estimated to be lower than a greenfield project and could occur in line with demand growth and in a manner that would enable gas from Northwestern Argentina and Bolivia to compete with and complement domestic supplies from the Campos and Santos Basins.

-2.2 Transportadora de Gas del Sur

-2.2.1 Description of the Assets
+Description of the Assets

 Overview